FAQs

 What time do the courses start and finish each day?

-All full-time courses operate from 9.30am to 4.30pm, Monday to Friday, September to May.
-Part-time courses vary from year to year, however, they generally start at 10am and finish on 4pm on the day the course is scheduled to take place.
+All full-time courses operate from 9.30am to 4.00pm, Monday to Friday, September to May.
+Part-time courses start at 10am and finish at 3pm on the day the course is scheduled to take place.

 What materials and equipment do I need?